Cleveland Clinic logo

 How is lupus diagnosed?

 A healthcare provider will diagnose lupus with a physical exam and some tests.
-They’ll examine your symptoms and talk to you about what you’re experiencing.
+They’ll ask about the symptoms you’re experiencing.
 Tell your provider when you first noticed symptoms or changes in your body.
-Your provider will ask about your medical history, including conditions you may have now and how you’re treating or managing them.
+Your provider will ask about your medical history, including conditions you have now and how you’re managing them.

-Lupus can be tricky to diagnose because it can affect so many parts of your body and cause lots of different symptoms.
-Even small changes or issues that seem unusual for you can be a key.
-Don’t be afraid to tell your provider about anything you’ve felt or sensed — you know your body better than anyone.
+Lupus can be tricky to diagnose because it can affect so many parts of your body.
+And it causes lots of different symptoms.
+Even small changes or issues that seem unusual can be key.
+Don’t be afraid to tell your provider about anything you’ve felt or sensed.
+You know your body better than anyone.

 There’s not one test that can confirm a lupus diagnosis.
 Diagnosing it is usually part of a differential diagnosis.
-This means your provider will probably use a few tests to determine what’s causing your symptoms before ruling out other conditions and diagnosing you with lupus.
-They might use:
+This means your provider will probably use a few tests to determine the cause of your symptoms.
+They’ll rule out other, more common conditions before diagnosing lupus.
+You might need:

 Advertisement